 Although soil blockers come in a couple of sizes, I bought one that makes four 2-inch blocks and it suits my needs perfectly.
 It also comes with a little dibbler that creates about a half-inch hole in the top.
 You can remove this, but I just fill the little hole in with some soil if I need to plant seeds shallower.

 The most intimidating part of using a soil blocker is creating the soil mix.
 I can’t tell you how many recipes I read online.
 In the end, I just kind of came up with my own mix and it seems to be working fine.
 My advice would be to not sweat it too much.

-As far as I can figure out, the key to a good seed starting mix for a soil blocker is small particles and moisture.
+The key to a good seed starting mix for a soil blocker is small particles and moisture.
 You have to have something that will hold together and big chunks are not conducive to the block holding together over the long term.
 So almost everything I use goes through a sieve.

 |A few of the ingredients I use in my homemade soil blocker mix.|

 For my homemade mix, which I came up with after reading other recipes and just experimenting, I’ve been using coir bricks that I’ve reconstituted for at least 24 hours as a binder, a regular organic seed-starting mix, vermiculite, some worm castings and a bit of bone meal.
 These ingredients (or similar ones) seem to come up in almost every recipe I’ve seen in varying amounts.